Jonatans2014/OOP_assignment1/README.md

  'A' move menu spheres from right to left

- 'A' move menu spheres from right to left
+ 'D' move menu spheres from left to right

- 'enter' top open diffrent section of program
+ 'enter' open diffrent section of program

  'Z' change to googleMap provider